purpleidea/flabbergast/flabbergast-manual.md

       y : 1
     } # Yields { x : 2  y : 1 }

 Notice that `a_tmpl` does not produce an error for lacking `y`, because the attributes in it weren't evaluated until it was instantiated.
 The instantiation also modified the template by adding `y`.
-Like classes, templates can also extend other templates and modify them:
+Like classes, templates can also inherit from other templates and modify them:

     a_tmpl : Template {
       x : y + 1